RuthLD/Mission_to_Mars/README.md

 # Mission_to_Mars
-Project 10 of Bootcamp Using Web Scraping
+Project 10 of Bootcamp Using Web Scraping to collect infromation about Mars.